thh32/Protologger/README.md

 If you have single isolates that you wish to study, why not use our Galaxy web-server which, freely available at; http://protologger.de/

+Included on our website is an implementation of GAN (The Great Automatic Nomenclator) (https://github.com/telatin/gan) which accepts Protologger output to generate ecological and functionally informed names.

 ## Conda